Skip to Content

 Types of Claims a Florida Medical Malpractice Attorney Handles

-Many times patients mistakenly believe that negligence or an error made by a doctor, surgeon, or hospital, in general, are the only instances where they can recover in a claim.
-Though those are some of the most common medical malpractice claims, a Florida medical malpractice legal practitioner from our firm can also assist with:
+Many times, patients mistakenly believe that negligence or an error made by a doctor, surgeon, or hospital, in general, are the only instances where they can recover in a malpractice claim.
+Though those are some of the most common claims, a medical malpractice attorney from our firm can also assist with:

 Surgical Errors